Arpaio files libel suit against The New York Times

 In 2017, he was convicted for criminal contempt after he defied a judge’s order to stop traffic patrols targeting undocumented immigrants.

-He was pardoned by President Trump before his could be sentenced.
+He was pardoned by President Trump before he could be sentenced.